 WomensLaw.org strongly recommends that you get help from an organization in your area before proceeding with court action.
-Go to our WA Where to Find Help page for a listing of agencies and legal services in Washington State.
+Go to our WA Where to Find Help page to find contact information for legal services programs.

 The judge will try to incorporate both parents into the parenting plan.
 However, if one parent is unfit, a judge can award all of the parenting time and decision making authority to the other parent.*

 In addition, a non-parent with a significant connection to the child might be able to ask for custody.
 A petition for non-parental custody must be filed where the child lives, and only if the child is not in the physical custody of one of its parents, or if neither parent is a suitable caregiver.** Custody will be determined in the best interests of the child.*** For more information see Can a non-parent file for custody of a child?

 * R.C.W. § 26.09.191